 Hard Drive Storage Becomes Dominant

-Hard disk drives entered the consumer market in the early 1980s, but did not achieve prominence until the 1990s.
-Hard drives, unlike floppy drives, do not have their data-storage disk platters exposed to the air, but rather contain them in an air-tight compartment.
+Hard disk drives entered the consumer market in the early 1980s but did not achieve prominence until the 1990s.
+Unlike floppy drives, hard drives do not have their data-storage disk platters exposed to the air.
+Rather, they contain them in an air-tight compartment.
 Hard drives are far faster than CD-ROMs, floppies, or tape backup systems.

-Hard drive storage capacities vary, but have grown to exceed CD-ROMs or any other form of storage medium by orders of magnitude.
-Hard drive capacities can reach as high as several terabytes (Tb).
+Hard drive storage capacities vary but have grown to exceed CD-ROMs or any other form of storage medium by orders of magnitude.
+Their capacities can reach as high as several terabytes (Tb).
 Another advantage they have over CD-ROMs is that data can be randomly written to hard drives, changed, deleted, or read.
-Due to their ever-increasing storage capacities and high-speed, hard drives have continued to endure as the dominant storage medium for personal computers.
+Due to their ever-increasing storage capacities and high speed, hard drives have continued to endure as the dominant storage medium for personal computers.

-In addition, practically all computers come with hard drives, and use them to boot their operating systems, as well as store users’ data.
+In addition, practically all computers come with hard drives.
+They use them to boot their operating systems, as well as store users’ data.
 Hard drives are, however, notorious for failing and losing data in the process.
-As a result it is common for users to use CD-ROMs, DVD-ROMs, or even BD-ROM media as vehicles for backing up data off hard drives.
+As a result, it is common for users to use CD-ROMs, DVD-ROMs, or even BD-ROM media as vehicles for backing up data off hard drives.